Wood River (Saskatchewan)

 Wood River is a river in the Canadian province of Saskatchewan.
 It has its source in the Wood Mountain Hills of south-western Saskatchewan and flows in a north-easterly direction to its mouth at Old Wives Lake.
-Old Wives Lake is a salt water lake with no outflow.
+Old Wives Lake is a saltwater lake with no outflow.
 As a result, the drainage basin of Wood River is an endorheic one.
 Along the course of the river, there are several parks, historical sites, and small towns.

 Wood River was the inspiration for the famous Canadian folk song by the same name written by Connie Kaldor and sung nationwide by Canadian choirs.
 The song is considered by many to be the quintessential Saskatchewan song.

 Course and description

 Wood River begins in south-western Saskatchewan at the height of the Wood Mountain Hills in semi-arid grasslands within a large region called Palliser's Triangle.
 Much of the northern half of Wood Mountain Hills is in the Wood River watershed while the southern half flows south into the United States and the drainage basin of the Milk River — a tributary of the Missouri River.
 This part of the drainage divide is known as the Missouri Coteau.
 Beginning at Pinto Butte at over 1000 m in elevation, Wood River flows eastward through grasslands, rolling hills, and valleys that were carved by glacial meltwaters.
 Near the small community of Summercove, the river turns north-east and begins to head out of the hills where it is joined by several tributaries.
 Along the route, south of Gravelbourg, a dam was built that created Thomson Lake.
 On the eastern shore of the lake is Thomson Lake Regional Park, the oldest regional park in Saskatchewan.
 Gravelbourg, the largest town along the river's course, is about 12 km downstream from the dam.
 After Gravelbourg, the river continues north-east, passes by Shamrock Regional Park, and flows into the western end of Old Wives Lake.
-Old Wives Lake is part of an Important Bird Area (IBA) of Canada and, along with Reed and Chaplin Lakes, were designated part of the Western Hemisphere Shorebird Reserve Network (WHSRN).
+Old Wives Lake is part of an Important Bird Area (IBA) of Canada and, along with Reed and Chaplin Lakes, was designated part of the Western Hemisphere Shorebird Reserve Network (WHSRN).